 If you’re unhappy with the current circumstances surrounding your career, then choosing to do something entirely different – which requires you to start learning and growing again – could give you a huge mental and physical lift.
 For some ideas and inspiration, why not check out the job ideas and learning sections of our site?

-Or, if you’re looking for a confidence boost, but don’t think a career change is the right way to go about it, then why not check out our article 16 ways to improve your confidence and self-esteem?
+Or, if you’re looking for a confidence boost, but don’t think a career change is the right way to go about it, you might find our article; 16 ways to improve your confidence and self-esteem, useful.

 2. Changing careers could give you a better work-life balance

 A work-life balance can be important for your overall health and wellbeing.
-If you feel a lack of balance in your life is making you miserable, then perhaps it’s time to start thinking about a change.
-For alternative ways to create a better work-life balance, check out our articles; Top part-time jobs for the over 50s and How can I achieve a healthy work-life balance?
+If you feel a lack of balance in your life is making you miserable, perhaps it’s time to start thinking about a change.

 3. Changing careers could give you a chance to explore an old passion